joelouthan/theologic.us/content/posts/prayers/2020-06-25-daily_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

-**Sarah, my love**
+**Sarah, my love** Thank you for the work you have in her.

-**Lord, help me to gentle, patient, and tender like you**
+**Lord, help me to gentle, patient, and tender like you** Lord, thank you for your work in me.

-**Lord, let me preach your gospel, die, and then be forgotten**
+**Lord, let me preach your gospel, die, and then be forgotten** Lord, thank you for your grace.

-**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn**
+**Lord, I cared not where or how I lived, or what hardships I went through, so I could but gain souls to Christ. —Henry Martyn** Lord, thank you for preserving my life unto you.

 **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
-It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**
+It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ** Lord, thank you for letting me bear witness to your glory.

-**For my Jonathan**
+**For my Jonathan** Lord, thank you for my friends and for you being my friend.

 **This might be a little thing but how can I stave off this competitive need?
-Lord, redeem this.**
+Lord, redeem this.** Lord, thank you for my redemption.

 **As soon as the line snaps: “In your ministry, you will gain two and lose one.
-Will that be good enough for you.”**
+Will that be good enough for you.”** Lord, thank you for calling me to ministry.

 Lord, anything you give will be good enough for me.

+Thank you for being my all in all.